rome/tools/website/src/_includes/docs/cli-commands.md

 Show the config location that would be modified.

+#### `rome config migrate`

+Useful when upgrading Rome to the newest version, the command checks if your configuration is obsolete and updates it to a new one.

+Rome will try to map your old configuration to the new one as much as possible, but sometimes it wouldn't be possible.
+If that happens, Rome will tell you.

 #### `rome init`

 This command assists in the creation of a new Rome project.
 The command will